nuremx/conekta-react-native/README.md

 - [ ] Optimization
 - [ ] Testing

-Please feel free to post a PR to help
+Please feel free to post a PR

 ## Licence